papercode82/DualSketch/dataset/README.md

 ## Frequent Itemset Mining Dataset

 - **Description**: This is the public datasets from the Frequent Itemset Mining Dataset repository.
-- **Sample File**: we provide the "kosarak.dat" dataset as a demo, which contains (anonymized) click-stream data of a hungarian on-line news portal.
+- **Demo File**: we provide the "kosarak.dat" dataset as a demo, which contains (anonymized) click-stream data of a hungarian on-line news portal.
 - **Full Dataset**: Can be obtained from the open data archive: http://fimi.uantwerpen.be/data/

 ---